What is Radix sort

 What's the origin of Radix sort?

-Founded by Herman Hollerith in 1887 whilst inventing a tabulating machine for punched cards.
-This innovation led to the founding of renown computer company: International Business Machines (IBM).
+Founded by Herman Hollerith in 1887 while inventing a tabulating machine for punched cards.
+The innovation led to the founding of renown computer company: International Business Machines (IBM).

 What is it?